-This is certainly not uncommon amongst “Pay As You Go” prepaid cards, where either usage or top-up fees are applied.
-In fact, most other pay as you go prepaid cards charge a fee of 2.95% or 3%, so BREAD is more cost effective than most.
+This certainly not uncommon amongst “Pay As You Go” prepaid cards, where either usage or top-up fees apply.
+In fact, most other pay as you go prepaid cards charge a fee of 2.95% or 3%, so BREAD MasterCard is more cost effective than most.

-The BREAD card can be reloaded for free at the Post Office, by BACS /Wages payment, or by standing order.
-However, if you choose to reload your card with cash at a PayPoint participating retailer, this is subject to a fee of 3%, but funds are almost instantly credited to your BREAD account.
+The BREAD card reloaded for free at the Post Office.
+By BACS /Wages payment, or by standing order.
+However, if you choose to reload your card with cash at a PayPoint participating retailer.
+This subject to a fee of 3%, but funds almost instantly credited to your BREAD account.

-But, be warned that if you need to speak to a BREAD card call centre representative, you will be charged 80p per minute for the privilege, so make use of the free SMS services.
+But, warned that if you need to speak to a BREAD card call centre representative.
+They charge 80p per minute for the privilege, so make use of the free SMS services.

-The BREAD Prepaid Maestro application process if very simple, but you will need a driving license or passport to apply.
+The BREAD Prepaid MasterCard application process, very simple, but you will need a driving license or passport to apply.
 Once you have entered all of your details, you can pay your £10 card issue fee via credit or debit card, or real-time by SMS Text Message.

 2 card designs are available, so one of them is sure to be to your taste.

-The Bread Card is issued by Newcastle Building Society pursuant to license from MasterCard International Incorporated or its affiliates.
-Newcastle Building Society is authorised and regulated by the Financial Services Authority.
+What Prepaid Card Summary Review?
+The Bread Card issued by Newcastle Building Society.
+Pursuant to license from MasterCard International Incorporated or its affiliates.
+Newcastle Building Society authorised and regulated by the Financial Services Authority.
 Date Reviewed: June 2012